Heroin Statistics

 • 80% of people who use heroin first misused prescription opioids.

-Annual Heroin Usage on NCDAS
+Heroin Statistics - Annual Heroin Usage

 Heroin Usage among Grade School Children Statistics